 In the end, your success as a publicist will depend on how well you represent your clients.
 If you can get great press for a lesser-known client, then bigger-name celebrities will know that you can handle higher-profile, higher-maintenance clients.
 The nature of celebrity is fleeting, so expect some dry spells during any publicity career.
 One day you're representing Angelina Jolie, and the next day you're pitching stories for Hulk Hogan.
 The important thing is to get some sort of satisfaction and thrill from working with public figures and the media.

-For lots more information on publicists and related topics, see the links on the next page.
+For lots more information on publicists and related topics, see the links below.

 Related HowStuffWorks Articles